gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 This will add all our files to staging.
 4. git commit -m "initial commit"<br>
 This isan initial commit.
-5. git remote add orogin "add your repository address here"<br>
+5. git remote add origin "add your repository address here"<br>
 6. git push origin gh-pages <br>
 This will upload all the files to gh-pages.